dcadata/this-american-life-archive/README.md

+# This American Life - Unofficial RSS Feed with Episodes 1 to Current

+---

 **[Unofficial RSS feed](http://tal.ankar.io)** that you can subscribe to with your podcatcher/RSS reader of choice.

 [View on GitHub](https://github.com/dcadata/this-american-life-archive/) - download CSVs, check missing episodes, etc.